Delaware January 02, 2020

 Prior to being the "Governor's House," this haunted place in Delaware was home to senators, politicians, wealthy farmers, doctors and other members of Delaware's elite class.
 Nearly every resident has reported hearing or seeing one of the Mansion's many ghosts.

 The property is adorned with crepe myrtles, boxwoods and large poplar trees.

-While it has changed in decor throughout the decades, the ghosts still remain fascinated with this room at Woodburn.
+While the decor has changed throughout the decades, the ghosts still remain fascinated with this room at Woodburn.
 Governors' wives have heard scampering footsteps in the dining room at all hours of the night, Revolutionary-era gentlemen have been seen floating across the room, and the "wine ghosts" seem to imbibe whatever vino is left out here.